-Sean Connery’s humble beginnings, growing up in a working class neighborhood in Edinburgh, gave no indication of the achievements that were destined to come.
-Sean was born into a working class family in August of 1930.
+Sean Connery’s humble beginnings, growing up in a working class neighborhood in Edinburgh, Scotland, gave no indication of the achievements that were destined to come.
+Sean was born into a working class family on 25th August 1930.
 The oldest of two boys, he spent much of his youth working at menial jobs, just to get by.
 He left school at an early age and went to work full-time.
 At sixteen, he enlisted in the Royal Navy.
 Like many young men in the Navy, he opted for a tattoo.
 However, unlike many tattoos, his were not frivolous – his tattoos reflect two of his lifelong commitments: his family and Scotland.
 After six decades, his tattoos still reflect those two ideas: One tattoo is a tribute to his parents and reads “Mum and Dad,” and the other is self-explanatory, “Scotland Forever.”

 After three years of Naval service, a long bout with a stomach ulcer shortened his “naval career”.
 He returned to Edinburgh and seemed to settle into a life of hard work: bricklayer, lifeguard, and coffin polisher.
 Sean spent much of his free time bodybuilding, a pastime that eventually started his acting career.
 His hobby of bodybuilding culminated in a bid for the 1950 Mr. Universe title where he placed third.